robovm/robovm-bro-gen/README.md

  * `visibility`: The visibility (access modifiers) of the generated class.
 The default is `public`.
  * `name`: The name of the generated Java class.
 If not specified the C/Objective-C name will be used.
  * `extends`: The name of the Java class the generated class will derive from.
- * `implements`: A list of Java interface names the generated class will implement.
+ * `protocols`: A list of Java interface names the generated class will implement.
  * `skip_skip_init_constructor`: Boolean.
 If `true` no `protected Foo(SkipInit)` constructor will be generated for an Obj-C class.
  * `skip_def_constructor`: Boolean.
 If `true` no default constructor will be generated for an Obj-C class.
  * `add_ptr`: Boolean.
 If `true` an inner Ptr class will be created even if the type doesn't resolve to a struct or Obj-C class.
 Not needed in most cases.